 Ta Phrom, among all the temples to visit in Angkor, is in my eyes the most moving, the most aesthetic, the most fascinating.

-This is my third visit, several years apart, and each time, I get the same thought: it's really my favorite.
-I have always loved playing Indiana Jones ... 😁
+This is my third visit, several years apart, and each time I get the same thought: this is truly my favorite.
+I've always loved playing Indiana Jones... 😁

-When the Ta Prohm was rediscovered at the beginning of the 20th century, archaeologists from the Far East French School who worked on the Angkor site decided to leave the temple as is, as "Concession to the general taste for the picturesque".
+When Ta Prohm was rediscovered at the beginning of the 20th century, the archaeologists of the École française d'Extrême-Orient who were working on the Angkor site decided to leave this temple as it was, as "concession to the general taste for the picturesque".

-Although the temple has not been restored like most other monuments in Angkor, he asked for a job: the ruins needed to be stabilized to make them accessible to visitors, while maintaining "State of apparent negligence".
+Even if the temple has not been restored like most of the other monuments of Angkor, it required some work: the ruins had to be stabilized to make them accessible to visitors, while maintaining this "state of apparent neglect".

-But, but ...
-I admit: I was a little disappointed, compared to the memory I had kept of my previous visits, in 2001 and in 2003.
-Because we do not walk anymore as we want, at Ta Prohm.
+But, but...
+I confess: I was a little disappointed, compared to the memory I had kept from my previous visits, in 2001 and in 2003.
+Because you can't just walk around as you want, at Ta Prohm.

-Wooden walkways, gates and safety cords were placed everywhere on the site.
-Heaps of passages are now denied access.
-There is also a signposted route for the visit, with small signposts.
+Wooden walkways, barriers and security cordons have been placed throughout the site.
+Many passages are now off limits.
+There is also a signposted route for the visit, with small signs.

-And, how to say ...
-It breaks a little atmosphere "explorer" that I loved so much.
+And, how can I put it...
+It kind of breaks the "explorer" vibe that I loved so much.